atrkhomeini/coffee-shop-sentiment-anlyzer/README.md

 - Direct database connection for users instead of CSV uploads.
 - Automated CI/CD pipeline for model retraining and deployment.
 - Preview 10 data result in web
+- Visualize the proportion of the result sentiment analyze with pie chart or bar chart